Lola Costa: Career

-Costa's favoured subject matter rested in the everyday.
+Costa's favoured subject matter rested in the everyday, such as still life, landscapes and portraits.
 Despite a strong sense of spirituality, being a devout Catholic, she rarely attempted religious paintings.
-Her son Giuliano summarised her approach to painting, as a "spiritual practice in itself".
+Her son Giuliano summarised her approach to painting as a "spiritual practice in itself."

-Her work was displayed in her lifetime in exhibitions promoted by the 'Regional Fascist Syndicate of the Fine Arts'.
-However she rarely made big sales, as she often preferred to gift her paintings.
+She exhibited her work in 1942 at the "Mostra d’Arte Toscana" in Palazzo Strozzi, promoted by the Regional Fascist Syndicate of the Fine Arts, where she was honored; and in 1943 at the Exhibition of Contemporary Artists in Bergamo.
+She participated in "La donna nell’arte" at the Galleria 14 in Florence in 1971/72/73/74.
+However, she rarely made big sales, as she often preferred to gift her paintings.
+"She was interested in maintaining relationships.
+Sharing, not success, was her ultimate goal," said her son Giuliano.

-She was experimental in her medium; using tempera, gouache and water colour as well as oils.

-Similarly her style of painting varied, showing visibly the influence of different contemporary European movements; from the vivid colours of fauvism to the incisive strokes of German expressionism.
-The warm light of the Tuscan country side was also a clear influence on her chromatic palette.
+Throughout her life, she experimented with different mediums and techniques; using oil, tempera, and gouache while continuing to draw and use water colour in the sketchbook that she always brought with her.
+Similarly, her style of painting varied, showing visibly the influence of different contemporary European movements; from the vivid colours of fauvism to the incisive strokes of German expressionism.
+The warm light of the Tuscan countryside also influenced her chromatic palette.

-Painting was not however her sole creative outlet.
-She also wrote prose and poetry.